It’s better to be safe than sorry, so don’t forget to bring both the essential and useful things in a backpack when going to an airsoft field.

 If you want (and I really recommend it) you can get a water tank which you put on the back and use an inbuilt straw to take sips during the game.

-The phenomenal thing about water tanks is that you can drink without using your hands, so when you get into the cover and have a short time to drink you can just reach out for the straw with your mouth and immediately after return the fire.
+The phenomenal thing about hydration backpacks is that the liquid remains cold for hours and you can drink without using your hands, so when you get into the cover and have a short time to drink you can just reach out for the straw with your mouth and immediately return the fire.

 It’s really cool to move and play while enjoying the drink.
 The only cooler thing is to put in something like beer or vodka if you are rolling that Russian loadout (just a joke, don’t get drunk during airsofting, it can be dangerous for you and others).